Hooray for Fish Art Project

-The children painted away and after everything was colored in, I set out the tubs of black tempera paint and small tip brushes.
+The children painted away.
+I set out the tubs of black tempera paint and small tip brushes after they were done painting.
 This can be a messy job but it really is quite fun, especially when the children can paint long eyelashes or long, curly tails.

 The children had lots of fun with their fish and in terms of teacher stuff, the lesson was fast.
 Only two, forty-five minute sessions with just about every child completing a full picture.

 What do you think?
 I could teach Kinders ALL DAY LONG.
 Love ’em.

 CREATE MORE FUN FISH ART PROJECTS INSIDE THE MEMBERS CLUB…